spiroyster/delaunay/README.md

         vertices.push_back(Delaunay::Vector2(width * cos(angle), height * sin(angle)));
     }

+    delaunay::tessellator tess(vertices);
-    std::list<Delaunay::Triangle> result = tessellator.triangulate(vertices);
+    std::list<delaunay::triangle> result = tess.getTriangles();

 ![Alt text](ellipse.PNG?raw=true "Ellipse")

-Constraines are added as vertex index pairs.
+Constraints are added as edges (vertex index pairs).
 Constraints are added individually, a single constraint at a time.
 If the edge defined by the two vertex indexes is already present in the tessellation, it is ignored.

-    tessellator.addConstraint(std::pair<unsigned int, unsigned int>(0, segments / 2));
+    tessellator.addConstraint(delaunay::edge(0, segments / 2));

-Then call getTriangles() to get the resultant triangles from the constrained tessellation.
+Adding a constraint updates the triangles and edges within the tessellator instance.
+Vertices are unaffected.

 ![Alt text](constrained.PNG?raw=true "Constrained")